Research

 Translation to Humans

 Using non-invasive sensory stimulation, we are translating our results from mice to humans to determine if this stimulation reaches memory circuits and manipulates neuroimmune function in humans.
-We recently completed an initial feasibility trial of gamma sensory stimulation in patients with prodromal Alzheimer’s disease in collaboration with Drs.
+We completed a feasibility trial of gamma sensory stimulation in patients with prodromal Alzheimer’s disease in collaboration with Drs.
 Allan Levey and Jim Lah at the Emory Brain Health Center (He et al. 2021).
 We found excellent safety, tolerance, and adherence to gamma sensory Flicker and preliminary evidence that this stimulation affects the human neuroimmune system.
-Furthermore, we have found preliminary evidence that this stimulation entrains neural activity in human memory circuits using intracranial recordings in epilepsy patients (Blanpain et al., 2024).
-These discoveries will reveal new ways to non-invasively manipulate the human neuroimmune system and non-invasively target memory circuits in humans.
+Furthermore, we have found that this stimulation entrains neural activity in human memory circuits using intracranial recordings in epilepsy patients and decreases pathological subclinical epileptiform activity (Blanpain et al. 2024).
+These discoveries reveal new ways to non-invasively manipulate the human neuroimmune system and non-invasively target memory circuits in humans.

 Relevant Publications